 Lucrative Texas-wide shipping scene with direct access to Houston port

 Java is a standard industry choice for enterprise-level projects due to its reliable and high performance.
-For a quick and cost-effective Java development, the Computools engineers employed a lightweight and transparent Spring framework.
+For quick and modern Java development, the Computools engineers employed a lightweight and transparent Spring framework.
 The framework container provides configuration and lifecycle management capabilities, while the JDBC abstraction layer simplifies error handling by offering an exception hierarchy.

 To handle the large volumes of raw data generated during cargo and delivery, the Computools team suggested the use of MongoDB.
 Being a document-oriented database, Mongo provides high data writing speed along with rapid and easy sharding.